Shakespeare trivia: Fun facts about Shakespeare and his plays

 • The Tempest

 Additionally, six of his works — four comedies and two tragedies — are called problem plays because they do not fall neatly into the comedy or tragedy genre.
 These plays include moments of both dark drama and straightforward comedy, giving them an overall ambiguous tone.
-These are also often called tragicomedies, but unlike the romances, the action in problem plays takes place within fairly short timeframes, like most of Shakespeare's work.
+These are also called tragicomedies, but unlike the romances, the action in problem plays takes place within fairly short timeframes, like most of Shakespeare's work.

 • All's Well That Ends Well